arshak0/simple-css-js-scroll-animations/README.md

-# This is a simple page, developed on HTML, CSS and Vanilla JS
+# This is a simple page, developed on HTML and CSS

 ## Project requirements:
 This is a page with a lot of basic animations